-See our piece on pet happiness here for more signs that your pet is feeling happy.
+Read our piece on dog happiness for more signs that your pup is feeling happy.

-Ways to Make Costumes and Clothing Fun for Your Pet
+How To Make Costumes And Clothing Fun For Your Pet

 Once you’ve found a costume that your pet can safely wear, it’s important to make the experience of wearing it fun for your pet.